SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ### Installation

 First of all, this is a plugin for IDA pro.
 Make sure you install IDA pro first.
-We implemented on IDA pro 7.5 SP3.
+We implemented on IDA pro 7.5 SP3 in Windows.
 Thus this plugin works for this version.
 We haven't tested on other versions of IDA pro.

 open up the binary_similarity.cpp file, change the path you want to generate symbolic expression files as path1.